fynv/ThrustRTC/docs/README.md

 ### Built-In Functors

-In C++ code and Python code, the ways to create a build-in Functor are a little different.
+In C++ code and Python code, the ways to create a built-in Functor are a little different.
 In C++, the class Functor has a constructor that takes in a single string parameter.
 In Python, Built-In Functors are defined as separate classes.